pamgv/ensu-2025-insecurity-analysis/README.md

 ## Key Insights

-- Perceived insecurity is **significant but not dominant**, with ~39% in the high category
+- Perceived insecurity is significant but not dominant, with ~39% in the high category
-- The phenomenon is **heterogeneous**, not uniform across the population
+- The phenomenon is heterogeneous, not uniform across the population
-- A **slight upward trend** is observed across 2025
+- A slight upward trend is observed across 2025
-- **Women consistently report higher insecurity than men**
+- Women consistently report higher insecurity than men
-- Insecurity is **geographically concentrated** in specific cities
+- Insecurity is geographically concentrated in specific cities
-- Clustering reveals **distinct perception profiles**, not a single pattern
+- Clustering reveals distinct perception profiles, not a single pattern

 ---